mortezakowkabi/jcb-persian-documentation/009-Adding-Admin-Views-to-a-Component.md

 JCB can automatically add **Import/Export** functionality to each admin view.

-* Toggle **Export/Import Data** to “Yes” to enable it.
+* Toggle **Export/Import Data** to "Yes" to enable it.
 * After compilation, each admin list view will have:

   * An **Export** button (download CSV data).
   * An **Import** button (upload and map CSV data to database fields).

 **Note:**
-Encrypted fields require care — imported data won’t automatically re-encrypt unless handled manually.
+Encrypted fields require care — imported data won't automatically re-encrypt unless handled manually.

 ---